mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 This class represents a complex molecule composed of molecule instances.
 It is either defined using a BNGL string or using a list of elementary molecule instances.
 On top of that, orientation may be defined.
-This class is used as argument in cases where either a fully qualified instance or a pattern can be provided such as in observable Count.
+This class is most often by calling its constructor as m.Complex(bngl_string) in cases where a fully qualified instance (such as for molecule releases) or a pattern (in observable counts) is needed.
 Comparison operator __eq__ first converts complexes to their canonical representation and then does comparison so for instance m.Complex('A(b!1).B(a!1)') == m.Complex('B(a!2).A(b!2)').